ctnadovich/ebrevet/README.md

 On the main eBrevet page you will see three horizontal lines in the upper left corner (the so called hamburger icon).
 Clicking this will open the side drawer menu.
-This menu allows you to access app settings (eg Rider Name, Rider ID, Event Info Source), as well as Past Events, a log of app activity, and the About eBrevet dialog.
+This menu allows you to access app settings (eg Rider Name, Rider ID, select the Event Info Source (ie brevet region) and all the events published by that region.
+You can also see
+Rides you have completed,
+a log of app activity,
+and the About eBrevet dialog.